langarmjonny/mobi/README.md

 $ cd ..
 $ nano src/config.json
 ```
-5. Configure IPs
-If you run both platooning participants on one device use 127.0.0.1
+5. Configure IPs if you run both platooning participants on one device use 127.0.0.1 otherwise use the respective IPs of the devices
 ```
 $ nano src/config.json
 $ nano frontend/src/app/site/config.json